Wilanów Palace, Poland - Things to Do in Wilanów Palace

 Top Things to Do in Wilanów Palace

-Booking Tip: Concert tickets range from 50-150 PLN depending on seating and performance.
-Book well in advance through the palace website as popular concerts sell out quickly.
-Dress code is smart casual to formal.
+Booking Tip: Concert tickets range from 40-120 PLN depending on the performance.
+Book through the palace website or at the ticket office, as popular classical music events sell out quickly.
+Even without events, the building is open for viewing during regular palace hours.

 Getting There